-For the three months and year ended December 31, 2022, total expenditures of \$6,973 and \$103,910, respectively (three months and year ended December 31, 2021 - \$nil) were capitalized under the Porvenir Project.
+For the three and six months ended June 30, 2023, total expenditures of \$513,798 and \$768,475 (three and six months ended June 30, 2022 - \$nil and \$nil) were capitalized under the Porvenir Project.

 iii) SF Project

 On August 17, 2022, the Company, through its wholly-owned subsidiary Stannum Metals Corp, entered into a confirmation drilling agreement with the shareholders of Sucesorespardo LTDA (the "SF Target Company").
 The Company paid US\$100,000 to the SF Target Company's shareholders to conduct a confirmation drill program on the SF Project to validate historically drill hole data.